xisentian/draft-mls-combiner/draft-mls-combiner.md

     |                    |              | Commit(Upd, PSKid)|
     |<------------------------------------------------------+
     |                    |<---------------------------------+
-          Figure 2: Client A creates a group with client B
+          Figure 2: Client A creates a group with client B.
+          Messages with ' come from the PQ session.
 <!-- Add
 new epoch, then two welcome packages to add member (one pq one traditional), joiner will full update when they come online as their first update